 The MKIII version of the Magnette appeared in 1959 along with a Riley 4/Sixty Eight as the top of the new BMC Farina range.
 Also sharing the body shell and mechanicals were the Austin A55 Mark 2, Morris Oxford, and Wolseley 15/60.
 They all used the 1489cc B-series engine, but the MG and Riley was equipped with twin SU carburetors for better performance.
 It was a thoroughly conventional car with coil springs at the front and leaf springs holding up a live axle at the rear.
 The styling inside and out was pleasant and featured tail fins at the rear.
 The Peugeot 404 wore very similar styling.
 This new Magnette wasn’t even assembled in MG’s factory at Abingdon and many considered it to be a bit too dull for a real MG.
 The MkIV was much the same but now with a 1622cc engine and handling was improved a bit with a wider track and anti-roll bars.
 The car was discontinued for 1969 and this news was likely met with very few tears.
 Not a terrible car as such but a rather unremarkable one.

-For the next part we will see MG swap the drive wheels from rear to front.
+In Part 2, we will see MG swap the drive wheels from rear to front.